 To save the video, open the message in the Messages app on your iPhone, and save it there.

-Decide how to be notified
+Choose how to be notified of new messages

 Open the Apple Watch app on your iPhone.